Welcome to today's edition of the Rush 24-7 podcast.

 Now, this is a little story that's not getting a lot of attention, but this is it.

-You know it was the porn industry that determined whether Betamax or VHS was going to be the dominant home video tape system.
+You know, it was the porn industry that determined whether Betamax or VHS was going to be the dominant home videotape system.

-When and it was the porn industry that chose Blu-ray over HD DVD.
+And it was the porn industry that chose Blu-ray over HD DVD.

 The porn industry determines a lot that you don't know about in the high-tech world.

-And the AIDS community, which is represented by massive uh leftist gay activist donors and fundraisers, if they are going to be out there speaking out against Obamacare, that could be momentous.
+And the AIDS community, which is represented by massive leftist gay activist donors and fundraisers, if they are going to be out there speaking out against Obamacare, that could be momentous.

-I mean, it's one thing for Joe Six Pack and Oshkosh not to like it, but for a bunch of huge Obama supporting fundraisers and donors to be upset with the drug package and the drug packages, guess what?
+I mean, it's one thing for Joe Sixpack and Oshkosh not to like it, but for a bunch of huge Obama-supporting fundraisers and donors to be upset with the drug package and the drug packages, guess what?

 Now, I'm kind of torn on that because I think that ought to be the case anyway.